Shraneid/MonopolyProject/README.md

 sum of the dice rolled positions and his turn ends.
 He does not roll the dice again even if he has rolled a both dice with the same value.
 # Our implementation

+### Prerequisites
+* C# Programming
+* Object Oriented Programming
+* Use of Git

+### Methods used
 We implemented several design pattern :
 FACTORY PATTERN  :
 * Players
+Players are described by several features :
+They have cash, a cell (actualcell), a name, we can now if they are in jail, the number of turn left until he leaves jail, the number of consecutive doubles, and if he bankrupted.

 ```cs
         public static Player GetNewPlayer(String name)
         {